Work Breakdown Structure | By Duncan Haughey | Read time minutes

-Projects don't just happen they need planning.
-Involve the whole project team in developing the plan, not just the project manager.
+Projects don't just happen; they need careful planning.
+Involve your whole project team in developing a plan, not just you as the project manager.
 This approach ensures team members' experience gets considered, and each person has a commitment to and ownership of the plan.

 It pays to use previous experience and lessons learned from similar projects:

 - What were the problem areas?